Eurasian Singaporeans: Prominence in the media, entertainment and fashion industries

 Eurasians are prominent in the media, entertainment and fashion industry and are sought after because of their mixed look.
 In Singapore, Eurasian models are sometimes called 'Pan-Asians' for their mixed appearance.
 Apart from displaying certain Singaporean beauty standards, a common belief among those in the advertising industries of both Singapore and Malaysia is that a Eurasian model can appeal to different ethnic groups of Asian origin and thus there would be no need to create different advertisements to target different groups.
 For example, an advertisement featuring a Malaysian-Eurasian face could be used in places like Sri Lanka, Nepal, Thailand or Singapore because non-Eurasian Malaysians with their diverse origins could pass off as a Sri Lankan, Nepalese, Thai or Singaporean.

-In media and entertainment, father and son Brian and Mark Richmond, Vernetta Lopez and Jean Danker are well-known radio personalities.
+Eurasians in Singapore have made their mark in the artistic, cultural, media and entertainment domains.
+Father and son Brian and Mark Richmond, Vernetta Lopez and Jean Danker are well-known radio personalities.

-Eurasians in Singapore have also made their mark in the artistic and cultural domains.
 Jeremy Monteiro is a renowned jazz musician and Cultural Medallion winner.
-Rex Shelly was an award-winning writer known for his novels that feature the Eurasian community in Singapore and Malaysia.
+Rex Shelly was an award-winning writer, known for novels featuring the Eurasian community in Singapore and Malaysia.